shreeshasuresh/Ad-Detect-with-TPOT/README.md

 # Detection of Advertisement on Radio using Genetic Programming and Tpot genetic programming library

+This repo consists of the code that automatically chooses the best classification algorithm (using TPOT) based on the feature set and generates the code for the same.
+The initial version of the project can be found [here] (https://github.com/Shreesha-S/Ad-Detect)

 ## TPOT

 TPOT is Python tool that automatically creates and optimizes machine learning pipelines using genetic programming.